linrongbin16/colorbox.nvim/README.md

 **WIP: Please don't use this tool for now, it's still not done yet.**

-I'm greedy that I want the **most popular** Neovim colorschemes than just one, I'm playful that I want to change colorscheme from time to time.
+I'm greedy that I want the **most popular** Neovim colorschemes than only one, I'm playful that I want to change colorscheme from time to time.
 Are you like me?

 This is it!